SciML/Catalyst.jl/docs/src/catalyst_functionality/chemistry_related_functionality.md

 end
 ```

-One use defining a species as a compound is that they can be used to balance reactions to that the number of compounds are the same on both side.
+One use of defining a species as a compound is that they can be used to balance reactions to that the number of compounds are the same on both sides.

 ## Balancing chemical reactions
 Catalyst provides the `balance_reaction` function, which takes a reaction, and returns a balanced version.
 E.g. let us consider a reaction when carbon dioxide is formed from carbon and oxide `C + O --> CO2`.
-Here, `balance_reaction` enable us to find coefficients creating a balanced reaction (in this case, where the number of carbon and oxygen atoms are teh same on both sides).
+Here, `balance_reaction` enables us to find coefficients creating a balanced reaction (in this case, where the number of carbon and oxygen atoms are the same on both sides).
 To demonstrate, we first created the unbalanced reactions:
 ```@example chem1
 rx = @reaction k, C + O --> $CO2
 ```
-Here, we set a reaction rate `k` (which is not involved in the reaction balancing).
-We also use interpolation of `CO2`, ensuring that the `CO2` used in the reaction is the same one we previously defined as a compound of `C` and `O`.
+Here, the reaction rate (`k`) is not involved in the reaction balancing.
+We use interpolation for `CO2`, ensuring that the `CO2` used in the reaction is the same one we previously defined as a compound of `C` and `O`.
 Next, we call the `balance_reaction` function
 ```@example chem1
 balance_reaction(rx)
 ```
 which correctly finds the (rather trivial) solution `C + 2O --> CO2`.
 Here we note that `balance_reaction` actually returns a vector.
 The reason is that the reaction balancing problem may have several solutions.
 Typically, there is only a single solution (in which case this is the vector's only element).
+No, or an infinite number of, solutions is also possible.

 Let us consider a more elaborate example, the reaction between ammonia (NH₃) and oxygen (O₂) to form nitrogen monoxide (NO) and water (H₂O).
 Let us first create the components and the unbalanced reaction:
 ```@example chem2